• Skip to primary navigation

 They thrive well in larger areas such as grasslands, wetlands, idle fields, haylands, croplands, and shrublands.

 As pheasants are fairly prolific layers, they can make good game birds at the homestead.
+You can raise pheasants for meat in a pen and closed confinement on a farm.

 Also, pheasants are poor mothers and grow cannibalistic if they are kept in stressful environments.